Patrick Brown (American football)

-Patrick Brown (born December 25, 1986) is a retired American football offensive tackle of the National Football League.
+Patrick Brown (born December 25, 1986) is an American former professional football offensive tackle of the National Football League (NFL).
 He was signed as an undrafted free agent by the Carolina Panthers in 2009.
 He played college football at UCF.

-He has also been a member of the New England Patriots, Minnesota Vikings, Miami Dolphins and New York Jets.
+He was also a member of the New England Patriots, Minnesota Vikings, Miami Dolphins and New York Jets.

-Early years
+Early life

 Brown attended St. Charles North High School in St. Charles, Illinois, where he played football and track and field.
 He was a two-time all-conference and all-area selection.

 College career

 After graduating high school, Brown attended the University of Central Florida beginning in 2005.
 As a true freshman, he started all 12 games he played in, leading the nation's freshman in that category.
 As a sophomore, he started 12 games again, earning honorable mention All-Conference USA honors.
 He started all 14 games in 2007, earning him first-team all-Conference USA honors.
 He started another 12 games in 2008, ending his national-best 50-game starting streak.
 He was again named as a first-team All-Conference USA selection.